Nikos Sofis: AEL

 On 9 September 2016, Greek Super League team AEL proposed the inclusion of Sofis into the executive board to its stakeholders.
 As of 24 September 2016, Sofis has been elected and announced as third vice president.
 The team managed to reach the goals set by the administrative board, which expected the team to not get relegated and remain in the Superleague.

-During the 2017–18 season, AEL managed an impressive run in the Greek Cup, making it to the semifinals.
+During the 2017–18 season, AEL managed an impressive run in the Greek Cup, making it to the semi-finals.
 The team was eventually eliminated by AEK Athens through the away goals rule.
 On 4 October 2017, Sofis announced his resignation as vice president.
 However, on 24 November 2017, Sofis got announced as member of the newly formed executive board.
 On 23 September 2018, Sofis announced his resignation from the position he was holding at the club.

 Kavala

 From 1 January 2022 until 30 June 2022, Sofis has been acting as an advisor to Super League 2 club Kavala.